broadinstitute/sam/README.md

 * read_policies - may read all policies of a resource
 * alter_policies - may change any policy of a resource
 * delete - may delete a resource
-* can_share::{policy name} - may add/remove members to/from specified policy of a resource
+* can_share_{policy name} - may add/remove members to/from specified policy of a resource

 ### UML Model
 ![Sam Model](model.png)